simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

   }
 ```

+[Here](http://davemeckin.panel.uwe.ac.uk/Week_18_Demo/sketch_folder/) is my version of the final piece.
+This could be submitted to fit the brief...

 ### Task 5 - State Change

 One other thing, I want to just show you quickly how to change the state of your piece.
 Let's add a toggle function to invert the colours of the piece: